AraiKensuke/RPSvAI/README.md

 `$INSTALLDIR/RPSvAI-main/RPSvAI/patternCFs.py`.
 Recreates Fig. 4B.
 ### project features of rulechange timeseries of all subjects to 2D
 `$INSTALLDIR/RPSvAI-main/RPSvAI/clusterSDS.py`.
 Recreates Fig. 4C.
+###  Correlation and predictability of AQ28 subscores using RPS behavioral features.
+Recreates Fig. 7.
+`$INSTALLDIR/RPSvAI-main/RPSvAI/lassoAQ28_v6.py`\
+`$INSTALLDIR/RPSvAI-main/RPSvAI/lassoAQ28_report.py`

 #  Analysis (human subjects only)
 ###  Preliminary analysis of test-retest-reliability  (15 participants).
 Re-run 5), but with settings edited
 `$INSTALLDIR/RPSvAI-main/RPSvAI/TMB2_reliability.py`\
 `$INSTALLDIR/RPSvAI-main/RPSvAI/TMB2_reliability_shuffle.py`

+The above scripts check that the measured features among 15 participants who played 2 separate games of 300-rounds each are stable across the 2 measurements, Fig. 6.

+calcCR.py, RPS_features.py, RPS_cmp_frameworks.py need to be run,this time with the following parameters:
 For analysis of data where player played at least 1 300-round game, use parameters.
+(This has already been done)

 `visit=1`\
 `visits=[1]`